photoprism/photoprism-docs/docs/user-guide/organize/stacks.md

 # Stacks

-If you have *Stacks* enabled in your [library settings](../settings/library.md), you may come across pictures that are associated with more than one media file.
+Stacks are groups of files that have the same origin but differ in quality, format, size, or color.
+Go to *[Settings > Library](../settings/library.md)* to change the stacking settings for your library.

-To see all pictures with a group of related files, open *Stacks* in the expanded *Search* navigation:
+To see all images with a group of related files, open *Stacks* in the expanded *Search* navigation:

 ![Screenshot](img/stack-page-dark.jpg){ class="shadow" }

+Note that *[Videos](video.md)* and *[Live Photos](video.md#live-photos)*, which always have a preview image stacked with them, will not be displayed on the *Stacks* page.

 ## For what reasons can files be stacked?